Algorithmic Shadow Spectroscopy: Introduction

-In recent years many proposals have been put forward for the NISQ era which led to sophisticated error mitigation techniques and quantum simulation algorithms~\cite{error_mitigation,PhysRevX.11.031057,PhysRevX.12.041022,farhi2014quantum,peruzzo2014variational,endoHybridQuantumClassicalAlgorithms2021, cerezoVariationalQuantumAlgorithms2021a, bharti2021noisy}.
-In this paradigm, a parametrised shallow quantum circuit is typically used, and its parameters are updated by a classical computer such that the evolution of the parametrised quantum state follows as closely as possible the trajectory of the simulated quantum state~\cite{ying_li,PhysRevLett.125.180501}.
-Furthermore, ultracold-atom, analog quantum simulators can accurately simulate model systems, such as variants of the Fermi-Hubbard model~\cite{tarruell2018ultracold,Hart2015,Schneider2012}.
+Unfortunately, highly non-trivial measures for quantum error correction will be necessary to run these Hamiltonian simulation circuits, and the technological overhead associated with even the simplest error correction schemes means they remain prohibitive in the current era of noisy intermediate scale quantum (NISQ) technology -- a single logical qubit, for example, may need to be embedded into thousands of physical, noisy qubits.
+In response, many researchers are proposing sophisticated error mitigation techniques and new quantum simulation algorithms~\cite{kim2023evidence, error_mitigation,PhysRevX.11.031057,PhysRevX.12.041022,farhi2014quantum,peruzzo2014variational,endoHybridQuantumClassicalAlgorithms2021, cerezoVariationalQuantumAlgorithms2021a, bharti2021noisy} that seek to demonstrate practical utility with near-term quantum computers.
+In this paradigm, a parametrised shallow quantum circuit is typically used, and its parameters are updated by a classical computer such that the evolution of the parametrised quantum state closely approximates the trajectory of the true quantum evolution~\cite{ying_li,PhysRevLett.125.180501}.
+Alternatively, analog quantum simulators built from e.g. ultracold-atoms can mimic the dynamics of model systems, including variants of the continually elusive Fermi-Hubbard model~\cite{tarruell2018ultracold,Hart2015,Schneider2012}.

-However, even the ability to simulate time-evolution itself is not sufficient in practice; quantum mechanics poses fundamental limitations on how efficiently we can compute and extract observable properties from a quantum simulation.
-For example, prediction of a Hamiltonian's spectrum (considered a `holy grail' of quantum simulation) can be performed using powerful quantum phase estimation protocols, but they require extra ancillary qubit registers controlling the already challenging time-evolution circuit.
-In NISQ methods like the variational quantum eigensolver (VQE), this challenge manifests as the need for many circuit measurement repeats (shots).
-Moreover, convergence for both methods also poses strict demands on the choice of initial states~\cite{garnetchan2022}.
+And yet, even the ability to approximate time-evolution with lower quantum resources is itself not useful enough in practice, because quantum mechanics poses fundamental limitations on how efficiently we can extract observable properties from a quantum simulation.
+This constraint is exemplified by the `holy grail' of quantum simulation; the computation of a Hamiltonian's energy spectrum, a task that has direct experimental relevance in e.g. predicting electronic properties of solids to photo-chemical processes~\cite{singleton2001band, gonzalez2021quantum}, but its accurate classical treatment generally suffers from prohibitive scaling.
+Powerful quantum phase estimation protocols involving Hamiltonian simulation, for example, are designed for such a task, but require extra ancillary qubit registers controlling the already challenging time-evolution circuits.
+The probability of a successful phase estimation measurement also imposes strict demands on the overlap between initial states and the target eigenstates~\cite{garnetchan2022}.
+In NISQ-friendly ansatz-based methods that avoid additional qubits like the variational quantum eigensolver (VQE), the measurement challenge instead manifests as the need for many circuit measurement repeats (shots) for the classical optimisation of the fixed quantum circuit ansatz.